 - Are you married?

-- RS data retriever is a great tool that everyone should use.
+- The IRS Data Retrieval Tool (IRS DRT) electronically transfers your Federal Tax Return information into your FAFSA form.
 It makes the process much easier for you and satisfies the need for a tax transcript if it is required for verification.
-You must put the address that is on your tax return EXACTLY the way it is on the tax return.
-If the accountant spelled your name or address wrong on the tax form then you have to put it in wrong on the data retriever (not the rest of the FAFSA).
+You must list the address that is on your tax return EXACTLY the way it appears on the tax return.
+If the accountant spelled your name or address incorrectly on the tax form, then you have to put it in incorrectly on the data retriever (not the rest of the FAFSA).

-- Verification, if you are selected for verification you will be notified by mail or email in the SAR, and you can see what documents are required to satisfy verification at MyMSTC.
-If you have any questions about verification contact email@example.com
+- Verification: if you are selected for verification you will be notified by mail or email in the SAR, and you can see what documents are required to satisfy verification at MyMSTC.
+If you have any questions about verification contact us.

 - Unusual circumstances are situations where a student and/or their parents (if student is dependent) have a severe change in finances.
 You may request a professional judgment by completing a re-evaluation request form.
-An example of this are when student, spouse or parent has a big change in income as compared to the year reported on the tax form.
+An example of this is when student, spouse, or parent has a big change in income as compared to the year reported on the tax form.
 This most often happens as the result of changing jobs or change in amount earned in commissions.
-These are not the only cases so if you are not sure ASK at firstname.lastname@example.org
+These are not the only cases, so if you are not sure ask us.

-- PLEASE BE PATIENT we are a small department processing thousands of students as quickly as we can.
-Please do your part and take care of your part of the process in a timely fashion.
-To make sure you have done your part check MyMSTC.
+- PLEASE BE PROACTIVE.
+As a small department processing thousands of students as quickly as we can, we can help you best when you do your part and complete your steps in the process in a timely fashion.
+To make sure you have done your part, check MyMSTC.